 When they turned their focus onto golf clubs, they bought those engineering brains onto the way the golf club swings.
 One thing they have done is used the technology on drivers as well as putters.

 Jeff Linder says this wasn’t what the team set out to do.
 But as they experimented, they found that by counterweighting drivers, they could change the ball flight.
 Their computer analysis showed that the loading of the golf club shaft altered the forces working on the golf ball.

 Many golf gurus think that counterbalancing clubs is going to be the next big thing.
 One such guru is Steve Boccieri, who invented a heavy putter a decade ago.
 He says that the next frontier of golf technology is going to be counterbalancing.

 There are some products already out there, in addition to the Certified Balance System.
-Boccieri has developed a product called the Secret Grip for example which is nearly double the weight of most grips on the market.
-Many professionals and amateurs as well have given the thumbs up to this product.
+Boccieri has developed a product called the Secret Grip, for example, which is nearly double the weight of most grips on the market.
+Many professionals and amateurs as well have given thumbs up to this product.

 The benefits of counterbalancing clubs conclusion

-New engineering techniques and the possibility of computer analysis of how a golf club affects a golf ball means that there are definite advances here.
+New engineering techniques and the possibility of computer analysis of how a golf club affects a golf ball means definite advances here.
 Counterbalancing golf clubs using these up-to-date technologies does seem to be a marked improvement.